Manuscripts submitted to the Pan-American

 Reviewers according to the scope and specific area.
 Anonymity for both authors

 Acceptance will be based on the quality of

 the science, the appropriateness of the manuscript for our Journal and the

 quality of the English grammar.
 Authors whose mother tongue is not English must

 have their texts revised by a professional translator or an English

-native speaker colleague.
+native speaker colleague, otherwise will be rejected.
 Each manuscript must stand on its own merits

 and be a substantial contribution to the field.